 Their reason for not believing the biblical date is based on a chronology they created using their own misunderstanding of a coincidence of a name in the Bible.

 Obviously, then, Mahoney’s suggestion is: Why not throw away the tenuous association to Pharaoh Ramses, and re-date the Exodus to line up with the archaeological and historical realities?
-Unfortunately, like a scientist espousing Intelligent Design, these archaeologists and Egyptologists would be bucking a huge, complex, and most importantly, a closed system if they suggested any re-dating.
+Unfortunately, like a biologist espousing Intelligent Design, these archaeologists and Egyptologists would be bucking a huge, complex, and most importantly, a closed system if they suggested any re-dating.

 Israel Finkelstein said outright, ‘The chronology is locked.
 You might see a correction of a decade here or there, but on the whole it is not open to adjustment.’